Cocaine Addiction Side Effects, Symptoms, Withdrawal, and Treatment

-Cocaine is a powerfully addictive stimulant drug that comes in the form of a white powder that is commonly snorted, smoked, or injected.1 Its popularity as a recreational substance is in part due to its perceived positive effects on mood, motivation, and energy—heightening concentration, increasing sociability, decreasing shyness, and more.2
+Cocaine is a powerfully addictive stimulant drug that comes in the form of a white powder which is commonly snorted, smoked, or injected.1 Its popularity as a recreational substance is in part due to its perceived positive effects on mood, motivation, and energy—heightening concentration, increasing sociability, decreasing shyness, and more.2